Bosmont

 Bosmont is a suburb of Johannesburg, South Africa.
-Bosmont is located in Region 4.
-Bosmont is located in the West Rand of Johannesburg and nearly all of its residents are Coloured.
+It is located in Region B of the City of Johannesburg Metropolitan Municipality.
+Bosmont is located in the West Rand of Johannesburg and 70% of its residents are Coloured as of 2011.

 History

 It was during the sixties that people of colour were forced to move from areas such as Albertsville, Vrededorp (Fietas) and other areas in and around the inner city to be settled in new designated areas such as Bosmont and Eldorado Park.

 The name of this suburb - BOSMONT is derived from the fact that the street names are named after South African trees of bushes (Bos in Afrikaans, one of the local languages) and Mont (short for Mountain).
 This has been contracted into Bosmont.
 Streets running in one direction are named after trees Eg Olywenhout Street.
 Streets running perpendicular to them are named after mountains Eg. Soutpansburg Str.

 As a result of the Group Areas Act, the Coloured people were forcibly relocated from 1962 to 1974 since Vrededorp was declared a European township in 1936.

 The land for the suburb was proclaimed in June 1954.
 The township Bosmont and New Monteleo were joined together under the same name Bosmont in 1962.
 Bosmont was incorporated into the Johannesburg municipal area and developed by the Department of Community Development for Coloured People.

 By June 1962, residents started occupying homes in Bosmont.
 Bosmont used to enjoy and is still enjoying considerable prestige as an elite suburb in the eyes of the Coloured community and houses there are sought after by those who can afford them.

 A significant difference between Bosmont and other predominantly Coloured areas is its large concentration of Cape Malay Coloureds (the largest Cape Malay culture in Johannesburg).
 Due to this, Islam has become a prominent feature in Bosmont and it also exists in complete peace and harmony with other faiths such as Christianity and Hinduism, however Christianity still remains as the largest religion in Bosmont.